-The Century Loan Agreement and Hengda Loan Agreement, which are subject to PRC law, include provisions that (i) the loans can only be repaid to the Company by transferring the shares of High Century or Hengda to the Company, (ii) the shares of High Century or Hengda cannot be transferred without the approval of the Company, and (iii) the Company has the right to appoint all directors and senior management personnel of High Century and Hengda.
-Charles Zhang and Li Wei have pledged all of their shares in High Century and Hengda as collateral for the loans and the loans bear no interest and are due on demand after November 2003, in the case of High Century, and January 2003, in the case of Hengda, or at such time as Dr. Charles Zhang or Li Wei, as the case may be, is not an employee of the Company.
-The Company does not intend to request repayment of the loans as long as PRC regulations prohibit the Company from directly investing in businesses being undertaken by High Century and Hengda.
-These loans are included in long-term loans to related parties.
+The two loan agreements, which are subject to PRC law, include provisions that (i) the loans can only be repaid to us by transferring the shares of High Century or Hengda to us, (ii) the shares of High Century or Hengda cannot be transferred without the approval of Sohu, and (iii) we have the right to appoint all directors and senior management personnel of High Century and Hengda.
+Charles Zhang and Li Wei have pledged all of their shares in High Century and Hengda as collateral for the loans and the loans bear no interest and are due on demand after November 2003, in the case of High Century, and January 2003, in the case of Hengda, or at such time as Dr. Charles Zhang or Li Wei, as the case may be, is not an employee of Sohu.
+We do not intend to request repayment of the loans as long as PRC regulations prohibit us from directly investing in businesses being undertaken by High Century and Hengda.

-In April 2002, High Century invested \$3,080,000 in Sohu-Guolian Information Technology Co., Ltd. ("Sohu-Guolian"), a company incorporated in the PRC, for a 51% equity interest in and joint control of Sohu-Guolian.
+In April 2002, High Century invested \$3,080,000 in Sohu-Guolian, a company incorporated in the PRC, for a 51% equity interest in and joint control of Sohu-Guolian.
 Sohu-Guolian will provide technical services to the PRC online securities trading and financial services industries.
-As of June 30, 2002, the Company had recorded a valuation allowance of \$50,000 against long-term loans to related parties for losses incurred by Sohu-Guolian.
+During the three months ended September 30,2002, the Company provided Sohu-Guolian with website development services amounting to \$31,000.
+As of September 30, 2002, we had recorded a valuation allowance of \$115,000 against long-term loans to related parties for losses incurred by Sohu-Guolian.